pabloduran016/Spy4Cast/docs/source/tutorial.rst

     # `MCA.load('mca_', dir='saved', dsy=predictor_preprocessed`, dsz=predictand_preprocessed)`
     # NOTE: predictor and predictand datasets can also be saved and load if necessary
     mca.save('mca_', dir='saved')
-    mca.plot(F.SAVE_FIG, name='mca.png')  # We don't add F.SHOW_PLOT because we will show all the plots together afterwards
+    mca.plot(save_fig=True, name='mca.png')  # We don't add F.SHOW_PLOT because we will show all the plots together afterwards

 Crossvalidation